raysect/source/docs/source/api_reference/optical/pipelines.rst

 Pipeline
 ^^^^^^^^

-Pipelines define how spectra are processed by observers and presented to the user.
+Pipelines define how spectra are processed by observers into the form desired by the user.
-The following sections define the various pipelines available and their associated utility classes.
+For example, the power pipelines define how the measured spectra is integrated over the spectral range to give the overall power in W arriving at the observing surfaces.
+The also control the display and visualisation of results.

 .. autoclass:: raysect.optical.observer.base.pipeline.Pipeline0D
    :members: